-As World Watches Trump Become President, Protests And Some Celebrations
+PHOTOS: As World Watches Trump Become President, Protests And Some Celebrations

 toggle caption

-Protesters attend an anti-Donald Trump demonstration in front of the headquarters of the Alternative for Germany, a far-right party in Berlin, on Friday.
+Protesters attend an anti-Trump demonstration in front of the headquarters of the Alternative for Germany, a far-right party in Berlin, on Friday.

 Michael Sohn/AP